Genesis of Núrion

 The Creation of Vornoth

-It was Soggoth who summoned the gods of evil together, seeing that no headway was made in their quest for the gem.
-It was he who suggested a union, a sacrificing of powers to create a great one, one with the power to defeat Dekk and wrest the Lifestone from their grasp.
+It was Soggoth who secretly summoned the gods of evil together, seeing that no headway was made in their quest for the gem.
+It was he who suggested a union, a sacrificing of powers to create a great one, one with the power to defeat Dekk and wrest the Lifestone from his grasp.

 And the gods of evil reveled in their creation and lent what aid they could to Vornoth, in hopes that their new master would be able to wrest the Lifestone from Dekk.
 Seeing that the Lifestone was to be stolen away by the powers of evil, the gods of good one by one came to Dekk's aid.
 But lo, their strength was not enough, for Vornoth met them each in turn and bested them, and Dekk knew he would lose the battle.